-Clicking [Preferences - Setting of Programme Parameters...] displays the dialogue for the definition of the maximal number of the five general programme parameters:
+Clicking [Preferences - Setting of Programme Parameters...] displays the dialogue for the definition of the maximal number of the seven general programme parameters:

-- a) Peak-fit components (1...30), - b) XAS background steps (3...9), - c) presentable curves inside the 'Plot 3D Waterfall Presentations' (100...300), - d) presentable fitted spectra inside the 'Plot 3D Waterfall Plus Presentation' (7...21), - e) presentable curves inside the 'Parameter Plot' (10...30), - f) number of the first standard window (1...101).
+- a) Peak-fit components (1...30), - b) XAS background steps as well as XPS background functions (3...9), - c) presentable curves inside the 'Plot 3D Waterfall Presentations' (100...300), - d) presentable fitted spectra inside the 'Plot 3D Waterfall Plus Presentation' (7...21), - e) presentable curves inside the 'Parameter Plot' (10...30), - f) presentable parameter steps inside the 'Parameter Plot (30...50,000) - g) number of the first standard window (1...101).

 This menu point permits the optimal adaption of the programme UNIFIT to the power of the used computer system.
-The maximal number of the six general programme parameters can be changed only if no spectrum window was opened, yet.
+The maximal number of the seven general programme parameters can be changed only if no spectrum window was opened, yet.
 If the operator has planned to create ten parameter plot or 3D windows, the number of the first standard window should be eleven.
 In order to optimise the usage of the main memory the parameter plot windows or the 3D presentation windows can be created using the windows with the numbers 1 to 100 only.
-Values to Minimum and Values to Maximum change only the first five parameters (a - e).
+Values to Minimum Typical Values and Values to Maximum change only the first six parameters (a - f).